New York State Rifle and Pistol Association v. Bruen

 Issue at Stake: Public carrying of firearms outside the home

-Everytown previously filed an amicus brief in the underlying case, New York State Rifle and Pistol Association v.
+Everytown previously filed an amicus brief in the underlying case, New York State Rifle & Pistol Ass’n v.
 Beach, in the United States District Court for the Northern District of New York.
 The district court rejected the Second Amendment challenge based on existing circuit precedent.
 The United States Court of Appeals for the Second Circuit summarily affirmed.
-The United States Supreme Court has granted certiorari and will review the Second Circuit’s decision.

 Case Documents